HarshitR2004/LogAgent/README.md

 # LogAgent - AI-Powered System Monitoring Agent

-LogAgent is an advanced real-time system monitoring platform that combines intelligent telemetry collection with AI-powered root cause analysis.
+LogAgent is an advanced real-time system monitoring platform with AI-powered root cause analysis.
 The system provides comprehensive insights into system performance, logs, and code changes while leveraging artificial intelligence to automatically identify potential issues and their underlying causes.

 ## 🚀 Features